splash-networks/admin-panel-doc/docs/portals/unifi.md

 ![Unifi External Portal Server](../assets/images/unifi/unifi-external-portal-server.png)

-By clicking on Edit you can view the IP address: it should show the IP address of the Splash Admin Panel server.
+By clicking on Edit you can view the IP address: it should show the IP address of the Splash Air server.

 ![Unifi Portal Server IP](../assets/images/unifi/unifi-portal-server-ip.png)